David Eby: ICBC reform

-On February 6, 2020, Eby, alongside Premier Horgan, announced that ICBC would be moving to a no-fault system.
+In February 2020, Eby announced that ICBC would be moving to a no-fault system.
 The change limited the types of collision where an ICBC customer can go to court for damage, with disputes instead being handled through the Civil Resolution Tribunal.
-The change to a no-fault system was justified as dramatically reducing the legal costs of ICBC, faster payment of benefits, and lower premiums.
+The change to a no-fault system was justified as dramatically reducing the legal costs of ICBC, quickening payment of benefits, and lowering premiums.
 The announcement was criticized by the Trial Lawyers Association of BC.
-The introduction of no-fault insurance came despite Eby having previously ruled it out; Eby justified his change of mind by saying "I had too much confidence that the legal system could change more quickly than it actually can … I also had an inadequate understanding of how poorly the existing system supports people who have been in accidents."
-Eby had been investigating the merits of no-fault insurance since late 2018; after having been told by ICBC officials that his cap on injury costs would save $1 billion annually but still wasn't enough to prevent a 36% rate increase over the next five years, Eby was convinced the current set-up was unsustainable.
-Horgan had given his approval in December 2019.
+The introduction of no-fault insurance came despite Eby having previously ruled it out; Eby justified his change of mind by saying he previously "had too much confidence that the legal system could change more quickly than it actually can."
+After having been told by ICBC officials that a cap on injury costs would save $1 billion annually but still wasn't enough to prevent a 36% rate increase over the next five years, Eby was convinced the existing set-up was unsustainable.
+Premier Horgan had given his approval in December 2019.

-The NDP government's 2020 budget projected an $86 million surplus for ICBC in the 2020/21 fiscal year, growing to $191 million by 2022/2023.
+The government's 2020 budget projected an $86 million surplus for ICBC in the 2020/21 fiscal year, growing to $191 million by 2022/2023.
 It was the first posted surplus for the corporation since 2015/16.
-On March 2, 2020, Eby announced plans to introduce legislation to ensure ICBC's profits would remain in the corporation, used to reduce premiums or increase benefits, and prevent governments using it to cover other expenses — a practice Eby had previously criticized the Liberal government for, and that he said had contributed to ICBC's poor financial state.
+In March 2020, Eby announced plans to introduce legislation to ensure ICBC's profits would remain in the corporation, used to reduce premiums or increase benefits, and prevent governments using it to cover other expenses – a practice Eby had previously criticized the Liberal government for, and that he said had contributed to ICBC's poor financial state.

-On March 4, 2020, the government that the maximum payout for serious disabling injuries would rise from $300,000 to $7.5 million; the move was to be financed by further moving disputes from court to the civil resolution tribunal, expected to save $1.5 billion in legal fees.
-Eby predicted the new amendments would lead to a "street fight" with personal injury lawyers.
+Later in March 2020, the government announced that the maximum payout for serious disabling injuries would rise from $300,000 to $7.5 million.
+The move was to be financed by further moving disputes from court to the civil resolution tribunal, expected to save $1.5 billion in legal fees.
 The legislation was challenged by the Trial Lawyers Association of BC, and on March 3, 2021, the BC Supreme Court struck down the rules.
-It found that the government's decision to move the determination of accident claims out of the court system to its own tribunals to be unconstitutional, and rejected the government's argument that injury cases were clogging the court system.
+It found that the government's decision to move the determination of accident claims out of the court system to its own tribunals was unconstitutional, and rejected the government's argument that injury cases were clogging the court system.
 The government appealed the decision, and on May 17, 2022, the BC Court of Appeal reversed the lower court's decision and sided with the government.